Find Cheap Life Insurance Quotes in Your Area

 - Preferred: Nonsmokers in good health that may have a minor condition, such as elevated blood pressure.

-- Standard Plus: Nonsmokers in good health that have a couple minor conditions or have a higher BMI.
+- Standard Plus: Nonsmokers in good health that have a couple minor conditions or a higher BMI.

 - Standard: Nonsmokers with average health or that have a family history of medical conditions.